-Each of the twenty lessons has up to eight parts, each of which should take at least one class period to complete.
+Each of the 20 lessons has up to eight parts, each of which should take at least one class period to complete.
 Some such as growing plants in chapter 9 and the research report in chapter 12 might take significantly more time.
 This is a unit study approach in that each chapter concentrates on aspects of a single topic using various learning style methods, although hands-on activities clearly are predominant.

 With younger students, you could work through the lessons, using this as your primary science resource.
 Lessons include instructional information along with many hands-on activities—a great way to teach science.
 Occasional, a supplementary resource such as a “Magic School Bus” video is recommended for additional content or reinforcement.